Instant Expressive Gaussian Head Avatars at Over 100 FPS: Results

-\paragraph{Quantitative results.} As shown in Table~\ref{table:face-quan}, our method achieves the best 3D consistency (MEt3R) and best expression transfer quality (AED) among the 3D methods, for the task of self-reenactment.
+\paragraph{Quantitative results.} As shown in Table~\ref{table:self-reenactment},~\ref{table:cross-reenactment}, our method achieves the best 3D consistency (MEt3R), 3D shape (IOU), and compute efficiencies (Mem and FPS) and second best image reconstruction (in terms of PSNR and SSIM) across all methods, for the task of self-reenactment.
+All of the compared 3D baselines utilize camera-space 2D refinement to improve image quality, but this is known to degrade 3D consistency -- reflected by their lower MEt3R score.
+Even though InvertAvatar achieves the best image quality, its 3D quality is significantly limited, as captured by the worse IoU for the 3D head shape compared to us.
 We also achieve state-of-the-art MEt3R, EMO, and AED scores across all methods for the task of cross-reenactment, even surpassing X-NeMo due to potentially more accurate pose transfer, which aids correct expression and emotion detection.

-While LivePortrait performs comparably to X-NeMo.
-The latter typically produces more vivid and detailed facial expressions, such as wrinkles, which are not captured by AED but are captured by EMO and are evident in the qualitative comparisons (Fig.~\ref{fig:qualitative}).
-Consequently, we select X-NeMo, rather than LivePortrait, as our teacher model.

-All of the compared 3D baselines utilize camera-space 2D refinement to improve image quality, but this is known to degrade 3D consistency -- reflected by their lower MEt3R score.
-Furthermore, InvertAvatar is able to copy texture from the source image, but its overall 3D shape is inaccurate as reflected in its lower ``APD'' and in the qualitative comparison (Fig.~\ref{fig:qualitative}).

-Our method is also theoretically bounded by the identity consistency of X-NeMo, and the image and 3D quality of LP3D, because of using a synthetic dataset generated from it.
-This may explain its less competitive image quality and ID metric versus X-NeMo.
-However, since we restrict X-NeMo to operate on frontal images only and use LP3D to estimate multi-view images, we mitigate the identity shift problem, evidenced by our method's better ID metric versus X-NeMo.
-We also find that the two 3D baselines \cite{gagavatar, deng2024portrait4dv2} that we retrained with our synthetic data still do not perform as well as ours as evidenced by worse metrics, while being slower.
-This again demonstrates the capability of our proposed animation representation compared to the existing methods.
-We provide a more detailed {investigations to these re-trained 3D baselines} in the supplementary.
+We note that ID scores conflate identity preservation with expression transfer accuracy, since simply keeping the source image without modifying the expression can maximize the ID score (please see more analysis in the supplement).
+For example, InvertAvatar achieves strong identity similarity (high ID) but fails to faithfully reproduce the target expression in Fig.~\ref{fig:qualitative} (fourth row), resulting in worse EMO and AED scores in Table~\ref{table:cross-reenactment}.
+InvertAvatar's collapsed 3D shape is also reflected in poor APD due to inaccurate pose transfer.

+While our training data is synthesized using X-NeMo and LP3D, we restrict X-NeMo to operate on frontal images only and use LP3D to estimate multi-view images to resolve identity drift.
+This improves consistency beyond that of the teacher model (X-NeMo) as evidenced by our method's better ID metric and consistency metric versus X-NeMo (Table~\ref{table:cross-reenactment}).